 The purpose of the “Federalist Papers” was to notify the people of the political process set aside in the United States Constitution.
 Essays 68 and 69, written by Hamilton, cover the manner set up for electing the United States president and the character required to hold the position.

-There are 538 people who make up the Electoral College, they are appointees representing each state and are referred to as electors.
+538 people make up the Electoral College; they are appointees representing each state and are referred to as electors.
 The allotment coincides with the number of Congressional delegates for each state; one for each representative and two for each senator, plus three for the District of Columbia.

 What is the Purpose of the Electoral College

-When Hamilton wrote the essays he compared the system of elections in the United States to that of the hierarchy system used in England.
+When Hamilton wrote the essays, he compared the system of elections in the United States to that of England’s hierarchy system.

 America’s Founding Fathers set up the Electoral College to ensure the next president would meet the established qualifications.
-Their concern was that voters would not fully comprehend what is required for the position of the person with the highest executive office.
+Their concern was that voters would not fully comprehend what is required for the person’s position with the highest executive office.